Wandalen/willbe/doc/version2.eng/concept/Selector.md

 ### Selector with globs
 Selector which uses searching patterns (globs) for selection of the resources.

-[Globbing](https://linuxhint.com/bash_globbing_tutorial/) - it is an analogue of regular expressions for searching files in the bash-terminal.
+[Globbing](https://linuxhint.com/bash_globbing_tutorial/) - it is an analog of regular expressions for searching files in the bash-terminal.

 ![selector.png](./Images/selector.png)